Written by Tanya Zhang

-Have you ever paused to wonder what the differences are between a dress shirt and a sport shirt?
+Have you ever paused to wonder what the differences are between a sport shirt vs dress shirt?
 I know I have.
 And as it turns out, there are actually a handful of differences.
-When you understand how these shirts differ, you can be sure to always wear the right one.
+When you understand how these shirt types differ, you can be sure to always wear the right one.
 Here's also a separate guide to button down vs button up shirts for men.

 After all, the last thing you want is to show up for an event looking woefully out of place.
 We’ve all been there, and it isn’t pretty.
 So, buckle in and button up; you and I will discuss the differences as we pit dress shirt vs sport shirt.

 The first question to answer is, what exactly is a sport shirt?
 Not to be confused with an athletic sport shirt, a formal sport shirt refers to a more casual alternative to a dress shirt.

 A formal sport shirt typically features a button-up design with a collar, similar to a dress shirt, but it is made from more casual dress shirt fabrics such as cotton or linen.
 It may have patterns, prints, or bolder colors compared to traditional dress shirts.
 Some sport shirts in formal wear may also have a sporty twist, like contrast stitching or subtle embroidery, adding a touch of personality.

 These sport shirts are typically worn in more relaxed or business-casual settings, such as casual business meetings, social events, or certain creative industries.

 They offer a balance between comfort and a polished appearance, allowing individuals to maintain a professional look while expressing their personal style.

 So, what are the quickest and easiest ways to distinguish between dress shirts and sport shirts?
 The lines are admittedly a little fuzzy, as there are some exceptions relating to both styles of shirts.
 In general, though, the styles and colors of dress shirts are a little more conservative.